-The SEC may propose additional rules or guidance that could impact us if our auditor is not subject to PCAOB inspection.
-For example, on August 6, 2020, the President's Working Group on Financial Markets, or the PWG, issued the Report on Protecting United States Investors from Significant Risks from Chinese Companies to the then President of the United States.
+The SEC has not yet proposed rules relating to the implementation of the HFCAA.
+There could be additional regulatory or legislative requirements or guidance that could impact us if our auditor is not subject to PCAOB inspection.
+For example, on August 6, 2020, the President's Working Group on Financial Markets, or the PWG, issued the Report on Protecting United States Investors from

+Significant Risks from Chinese Companies to the then President of the United States.
 This report recommended the SEC implement five recommendations to address companies from jurisdictions that do not provide the PCAOB with sufficient access to fulfil its statutory mandate.
-Some of the concepts of these recommendations were implemented with the enactment of the HFCA Act.
-However, some of the recommendations were more stringent than the HFCA Act.
+Some of the concepts of these recommendations were implemented with the enactment of the HFCAA.
+However, some of the recommendations were more stringent than the HFCAA.
 For example, if a company was not subject to PCAOB inspection, the report recommended that the transition period before a company would be delisted would end on January 1, 2022.

-The SEC has announced that the SEC staff is preparing a consolidated proposal for the rules regarding the implementation of the HFCA Act to address the recommendations in the PWG report.
+The SEC has announced that the SEC staff is preparing a consolidated proposal for the rules regarding the implementation of the HFCAA to address the recommendations in the PWG report.
 It is unclear when the SEC will complete its rulemaking and when such rules will become effective and what, if any, of the PWG recommendations will be adopted.
-The implications of this possible regulation in addition to the requirements of the HFCA Act are uncertain.
-Such uncertainty could cause the market price of our ADSs to be materially and adversely affected, and our securities could be delisted or prohibited from being traded "over-the-counter" earlier than would be required by the HFCA Act.
+The implications of this possible regulation in addition to the requirements of the HFCAA are uncertain.
+Such uncertainty could cause the market price of our ADSs to be materially and adversely affected, and our securities could be delisted or prohibited from being traded "over-the-counter" earlier than would be required by the HFCAA.
 If our securities are unable to be listed on another securities exchange by then, such a delisting would substantially impair your ability to sell or purchase our ADSs when you wish to do so, and the risk and uncertainty associated with a potential delisting would have a negative impact on the price of our ADSs.